StockNews.com Initiates Coverage on Reed’s (NYSE:REED)

-StockNews.com started coverage on shares of Reed’s (NYSE:REED – Free Report) in a research note issued to investors on Thursday.
-The firm issued a sell rating on the stock.
+Investment analysts at StockNews.com initiated coverage on shares of Reed’s (NYSE:REED – Get Free Report) in a note issued to investors on Friday.
+The firm set a “sell” rating on the stock.

-Reed’s (NYSE:REED – Get Free Report) last announced its earnings results on Tuesday, May 14th.
-The company reported ($0.40) earnings per share for the quarter, missing the consensus estimate of ($0.39) by ($0.01).
-The business had revenue of $9.60 million for the quarter, compared to the consensus estimate of $11.19 million.
-On average, research analysts forecast that Reed’s will post -0.56 EPS for the current year.
+Reed’s (NYSE:REED – Get Free Report) last released its earnings results on Tuesday, May 14th.
+The company reported ($0.40) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.39) by ($0.01).
+The firm had revenue of $9.60 million for the quarter, compared to analysts’ expectations of $11.19 million.
+As a group, sell-side analysts predict that Reed’s will post -0.56 earnings per share for the current fiscal year.

 Reed's, Inc engages in the manufacture and distribution of natural beverages in the United States.
 The company offers Reed's craft ginger beer; Reed's real ginger ales; Reed's Classic Mules; Reed's Hard Ginger Ale; Reed's ready to drink products; and Virgil's handcrafted sodas.